Entry Authorization to Argentina for Legal Residency

 2) Translated into Spanish by a certified national public translator in Argentina

-These steps are essential for anyone applying for an Entry Permit as part of the Argentina immigration process, whether for Argentina residency, study, family reunification, or through an investment visa.
+These steps are essential for anyone applying for an Entry Permit as part of the Argentina immigration process, whether for Argentina residency, study, family reunification, or through an investment program.

 Types of Long-Term Residency Entry Permits